wojdyr/debyer/doc/index.rst

 Draft of new Debyer's documentation
 ###################################

-I just started writting down some missing pieces of docs here.
+I just started writting down pieces of docs here.
 It's not organized yet.
 Some points are just notes to myself.
-It's meant for the next version of Debyer, if this ever happens.

 **For now, visit**: http://code.google.com/p/debyer